Skip to content

 So, if you’ve added a generator since you bought your house, you could lower the taxes you pay on any sales profits.

-Therefore, if you’re planning on selling your home in the near future, check with your accountant to see if installing a standby generator could help lower your capital gains taxes.
+If you’re planning on selling your home in the near future, check with your accountant to see if installing a standby generator could help lower your capital gains taxes.

 You may be eligible for hundreds of dollars in tax credits by installing a generator.